-- Assessment of assumptions, methods and models used by the company; - Assessment regarding the design and testing of the effectiveness of controls related to the company's governance, reporting and control for monitoring the valuation of financial instruments; - For a selection of holdings, we performed testing of the input data used in the valuation models; - We have tested the valuation and existence of the holdings against external confirmations and the valuation adjustments made in the general ledger; and - We have obtained and evaluated a report from external valuation expert who has tested the company's valuation methods and models.
+- Assessment of assumptions, methods and models used by the company. - Testing the design and operating effectiveness of controls related to the Company's governance and reporting processes and controls and the measurement of valuation of financial instruments. - For a sample of instruments, we performed data input testing of the information entered into the model to value the instrument. - Testing the valuation of the investments per the external confirmations and valuation adjustments made to the balance per the general ledger. - Obtained and reviewed the valuation experts testing of the Company's valuation methods and models used.